-By timothy from Slashdot's rising-overhead department
+By Soulskill from Slashdot's security-through-panic-and-news-articles department

-By timothy from Slashdot's on-high-alert department
+By samzenpus from Slashdot's big-money department

-By samzenpus from Slashdot's new-name department
+By Roblimo from Slashdot's not-quite-real-time-but-almost department

 Jon Aldama is the Product Marketing Manager for Enea A.B.

 , but he prides himself on being a developer first and a marketer second -- a point he stresses early in today's video.
 Enea is behind Operating System Embedded

 , whose Wikipedia page, some say, "appears to be written like an advertisement," which an unkind person could also say about the Enea A.B.
 Wikipedia page.
 In any case, Enea works with the Linux Foundation's Yocto Project

 workgroup, whose main webpage